 Time is your friend when investing.
 It is a marathon and not a sprint.
 So the sooner you start investing and the longer your time horizon, the more growth potential your investment account will have.

-Hopefully this helped clarify the power of consistent monthly investing for you.
-If you haven’t already, it’s time to develop a personal investing plan that uses dollar-cost averaging to maximize your returns; and to avoid the many challenges with trying to time the market.
+Hopefully, this helped clarify the power of consistent monthly investing for you.
+If you haven’t already, it’s time to develop a personal investment plan that uses dollar-cost averaging to maximize your returns; and to avoid the many challenges of trying to time the market.

 Do you use dollar cost averaging already?
 If not, do you have any questions about it?
 Let us know in the comments below.